 - When there is a 2-byte space in the instruction pre-fetch queue then only the next instruction will be pushed into the queue otherwise if only a 1-byte space is vacant then there will not be any allocation in the queue.
 It will wait for a spacing of 2 bytes in subsequent queue decoding operations.

 - Instruction pre-fetch queue works in a sequential manner so if there is any branch condition then in that situation pre-fetch queue fails.
 Hence to avoid chaos instruction queue is flushed out when any branch or conditional jumps occur.

 2. The Execution Unit (EU):

-The main components of the EU are General purpose registers, the ALU, Special purpose registers, Instruction Register and Instruction Decoder and the Flag/Status Register.
+The main components of the EU are General purpose registers, the ALU, Special purpose registers, the Instruction Register and Instruction Decoder, and the Flag/Status Register.

 - Sends request signals to the BIU to access the external module.

 - It operates with respect to T-states (clock cycles) and not machine cycles.

 8086 has four 16-bit general purpose registers AX, BX, CX, and DX.
 Store intermediate values during execution.
 Each of these has two 8-bit parts (higher and lower).

 - AX register: (Combination of AL and AH Registers)

 It holds operands and results during multiplication and division operations.
 Also an accumulator during String operations.